PolymathicAI/the_well/datasets/post_neutron_star_merger/README.md

 **Total time range ($t_{min}$ to $t_{max}$):** 10000 in code units.
 Physical time varies; roughly 127 milliseocnds for fudicial model

-**Spatial domain size ($L_x$, $L_y$, $L_z$):** Spherical coordinates.
+**Spatial domain size:** Spherical coordinates.
 Radius roughly 2 to 1000 in code units.
 Physical values vary.
 Outer boundary is at roughly 4000 for fiducial model.
 Polar angle 0 to pi.
 Azimuthal angle 0 to 2*pi.
 Note that the coordinates are curvilinear.
 In Cartesian space, spacing is logarithmic in radius and there is a focusing of grid lines near the equator.

 **Set of coefficients or non-dimensional parameters evaluated:** Black hole spin parameter a, ranges 0 to 1.
 Initial mass and angular momentum of torus.
 In dimensionless units, evaluated as inner radius Rin and radius of maximum pressure Rmax.
 Torus initial electron fraction Ye and entropy kb.
 Black hole mass in solar masses.